PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 - You cannot use their general location without full consent.
 If you need to, you can just put a pop-up asking if you can use their location, with a simple Yes and No button.
 - You cannot ask others for their full name, password on any site, phone number, email address, or legal details.
 - You cannot take pictures of others without full consent.

+Faking personal information (ex: showing a fake IP address) should be noted in the project itself or the project's notes.

 You cannot make reference to:
 - Terrorism